 The initiative also aims to increase diversity representation in newsrooms in underserved communities by working with editorial leadership to think intentionally about their hiring practices, the stories they tell, and how they choose to tell them.

 The Local Journalism Initiative is based in FRONTLINE’s newsroom at GBH in Boston, with support from Knight Foundation and Corporation for Public Broadcasting.
-Knight’s funding is part of a $300 million commitment to build the future of local news and information that was announced in 2019.
+Knight’s funding is part of a to build the future of local news and information that was announced in 2019.

 The initiative has helped produce major investigations, including a series of stories on police shootings in Utah that featured in the FRONTLINE and Salt Lake Tribune documentary Shots Fired, and stories about a polluting lead smelter in the The Tampa Bay Times that won a George Polk Award.
 This May, FRONTLINE will also air Police on Trial, a documentary investigating the Minneapolis police in the aftermath of the murder of George Floyd with local journalism partner Star Tribune.